mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 While you’re there, please consider also translating the following related projects:

 * [Mapbox Maps SDK for iOS](https://www.transifex.com/mapbox/mapbox-gl-native/), which is responsible for the map view and minor UI elements such as the compass ([instructions](https://github.com/mapbox/mapbox-gl-native-ios/blob/master/platform/ios/DEVELOPING.md#adding-a-localization))
-* [OSRM Text Instructions](https://www.transifex.com/project-osrm/osrm-text-instructions/), which the Mapbox Directions API uses to generate textual and verbal turn instructions ([instructions](https://github.com/Project-OSRM/osrm-text-instructions/blob/master/CONTRIBUTING.md#adding-or-updating-a-localization))
+* [OSRM Text Instructions](https://www.transifex.com/project-osrm/osrm-text-instructions/), which some Mapbox Directions API profiles use to generate textual and verbal turn instructions ([instructions](https://github.com/Project-OSRM/osrm-text-instructions/blob/master/CONTRIBUTING.md#adding-or-updating-a-localization))
+* [Valhalla Phrases](https://www.transifex.com/valhalla/valhalla-phrases/), which some Mapbox Directions API profiles use to generate textual and verbal turn instructions ([instructions](https://github.com/valhalla/valhalla/tree/master/locales#contributing-translations))
 * [Mapbox Navigation SDK for Android](https://www.transifex.com/mapbox/mapbox-navigation-sdk-for-android/), the analogous library for Android applications ([instructions](https://github.com/mapbox/mapbox-navigation-android/blob/master/CONTRIBUTING.md#adding-or-updating-a-localization))

 Once you’ve finished translating the iOS navigation SDK into a new language in Transifex, open an issue in this repository asking to pull in your localization.
 Or do it yourself and open a pull request with the results: